Skip to Content

 STATEVermontReach Up

-Reach Up is Vermont’s version of TANF that helps families with children by providing temporary cash assistance for basic necessities and other services that support work and self-sufficiency.
+Reach Up is Vermont’s version of TANF that provides temporary cash assistance to families with children, along with services that support work and self-sufficiency.

 Services include employment placement, job training, career counseling, and help with college through the Post Secondary Education (PSE) Program.
 1